 From Johnson City we headed back towards Burnet for a stop at Save The World to put a little bling on our beer club glasses.
 They had a New Orleans style food trailer out front, so we bought some crawfish mac and cheese to enjoy with our dinner.

 We grilled salmon, butternut squash, and jalapeno poppers.
-So good, but so much food!
 We saved some of the salmon to enjoy with cheese and crackers the next day at lunch while we sat in another random meadow and drank Mr. Hahne's Blanco wine.
-For breakfast, we ate at El Rancho - first time in a while.
-We got zero chores at Highlands done since it was Father's Day, however, we did bop around the area a bit.
+On Sunday, we ate at El Rancho and got zero chores at Highlands done since it was Father's Day, however, we did bop around the area a bit.

 We found a tree that dropped fruit that looks very much like a pomegranate - I will have to look up some info on it.
 There is only one tree, but it's pretty big!
 We were home by 5 p.m., and I made Mexican Lasagna with a salad and guacamole for Father's Day.
 Scout and Dutch came over and we all enjoyed dinner and each others' company.
 A nice weekend, and an even better Monday since I was off!